psycopg/psycopg/docs/basic/adapt.rst

 Many standard Python types are adapted into SQL and returned as Python objects when a query is executed.

-The following table shows the default mapping between Python and PostgreSQL types.
+Converting the following data types between Python and PostgreSQL works out-of-the-box and doesn't require any configuration.
 In case you need to customise the conversion you should take a look at :ref:`adaptation`.

 TODO: complete table